Zeutschler/tinyolap/doc/source/index.rst

 TinyOlap
 =================

-TinyOlap is a light-weight [1]_ in-process [2]_ multi-dimensional [3]_ in-memory [4]_ **OLAP database**
+TinyOlap is a light-weight [1]_ in-process [2]_ multi-dimensional [3]_ in-memory [4]_ **OLAP engine**
 written in plain Python.
-TinyOlap follows the **model-driven approach** which is suitable for many real world use cases, especially in the area of planning, budgeting, forecasting, simulation, analysis, reporting and
+Following the **model-first approach**, TinyOlap is suitable for many real world use cases, especially in the area of planning, budgeting, forecasting, simulation, reporting, data analysis and science, as well as other numerical data-processing problems.

+Although this sounds very complicated, TinyOlap is actually very easy to use and should be suitable for all levels of Python developer and database skills.

-TinyOlap is also quite handy as a more **comfortable alternative to Pandas DataFrames** when your data is multidimensional, requires hierarchical aggregations or complex calculations.
+TinyOlap is also quite handy as a **smart alternative to Pandas DataFrames** when your use case is multi-dimensional data, requires hierarchical aggregations or complex calculations.

 ..
 [1] TinyOlap is standard Python, the core library has just a very few external dependencies.
        You can spin up a new database in milliseconds by code,